ma-jiale/CS61A/notes/notebook.md

 #### String behaviour

-Strings satisfy the two basic conditions of a sequence that we introduced at the beginning of this section: they have a length and they support element selection.
+Strings satisfy the two basic conditions of a sequence that we introduced at the beginning of this section: **they have a length and they support element selection**.

 ```python
 >>> city = 'Berkeley'